 Herniated disc

-In the case of pain or mild muscle weakness, conservative treatment is usually sufficient - for example, medication, physiotherapy or injection procedures.
-In the case of more severe symptoms, for example if the disc presses directly on the spinal cord or severe paralysis occurs, surgery is often necessary.
-A herniated disc can be operated on microsurgically, for example, or minimally invasive procedures are also used.
-This usually involves removing the affected disc to relieve pressure on the spinal cord nerves that are constricted by the herniated disc.
+In the case of pain or mild muscle weakness, conservative treatment of the herniated disc is usually sufficient - for example with medication, physiotherapy or injection therapy.
+If the symptoms are more severe, for example if the disc presses directly on the spinal cord or severe paralysis occurs, surgery is necessary.
+At Sportklinik Hellersen, herniated discs are operated on using microsurgery and minimally invasive techniques.
+The affected disc is removed in order to relieve the spinal cord nerves, which are constricted by the herniated disc.

-Contact & Appointment
+Contact & Appointments

-Conservative orthopedics
+Conservative orthopaedics

 Claudia Schnitzler-Moos